COLA-Laboratory/cola_www_src/content/_index.md

 {{< tab "Apr" >}}

+* Our paper on "Evolutionary Multi-Objective Optimization for Contextual Adversarial Example Generation" has been accepted to [FSE 2024](https://conf.researchr.org/home/fse-2024)!
+Congratulations to Shasha!
+Very nice piece of work on adversarial attacks in language models for software engineering. <i class='fa fa-calendar' style='font-size:19px'></i> April 14

 * Our first multi-disciplinary paper about AutoML for science, named "iM-Seeker: A Webserver for DNA I-motifs Prediction and Scoring via Automated Machine Learning" has been accepted to Nucleic Acids Research.
 Congratulations to Fan and our collaborator in Ding's lab.
 We have many more in coming! <i class='fa fa-calendar' style='font-size:19px'></i> April 11

 * Our paper on "Evolutionary Art Attack For Black-Box Adversarial Example Generation" has been accepted to IEEE Trans.
 Evolutionary Computation.
 Congratulations to Phoenix! <i class='fa fa-calendar' style='font-size:19px'></i> April 2